 K-8 Spanish Teacher

 Señora DeAnda believes that “the key element in teaching a foreign language is keeping students motivated.
 Learning Spanish should be fun, engaging and meaningful.”
 To increase the motivation to learn Spanish, she brings a mix of enthusiasm, cultural elements and grammar to the classroom.
 Teaching her native Spanish language enables her to draw upon her own culture and personal experiences.
-“The Hispanic culture is enormously rich in traditions, stories and history and one of the most important aspects of her teaching is to share this cultural aspect with the students.
+“The Hispanic culture is enormously rich in traditions, stories and history and one of the most important aspects of my teaching is to share this cultural aspect with my students.
 Learning Spanish as a second language challenges students to discover connections between languages and cultures, in addition to creating an awareness and understanding of cultures different from their own.”